 Different directions, different products.
 The overlap is exactly one feature: live dictation.
 So that is where the real comparison lives.

 • MacWhisper Pro: €64 one-time, with lifetime updates, and a free version to start with.
-That is a cheaper entry than Infina, and we will not pretend otherwise.

 If price is the whole decision, MacWhisper costs less.
 But you are not buying a price, you are buying a job done, so pick by the job.